 June 13th, 2017

 Sevierville, Tenn.
-(June 13, 2017) – The American Eagle Foundation (AEF), a local landowner, and Charter Communications have collaborated on the installation of a live-streaming camera outside of the Spectrum building after a series of unfortunate events prompted a pair of Bald Eagles, “Lady Independence” and “Sir Hatcher” to move their nest to a hill near the Spectrum store and offices.
+(June 13, 2017) – The American Eagle Foundation (AEF), a local landowner, and Charter Communications have collaborated on the installation of a live-streaming camera after a series of unfortunate events prompted a pair of Bald Eagles, “Lady Independence” and “Sir Hatcher” to move their nest to a hill near the Spectrum store and offices.

 Charter Communications is allowing AEF to utilize power and internet access for the streaming of the camera, and the company has donated $1,000 towards the streaming expenses of the project.

 “This wild eagle pair is near and dear to our heart,” said AEF President Al Cecere.
 “We’re excited to be able to get an up-close camera installed near or on the nest tree this fall, and are very appreciative of Charter’s interest in supporting this project!”

 The live-stream camera has been officially turned on in honor of ” Flag Day” Week, just in time to see the eaglets eventually fledge the nest.

 Later this summer, AEF and Charter look forward to collaborating once again to install a camera directly above the nest to provide up-close views of this pair’s daily nesting activities in 2018.

 “We are thrilled to support our National bird through the American Eagle Foundation,” said Joe Pell, area vice president for Charter’s operations in Tennessee, Alabama, Louisiana, and parts of Florida and Mississippi.
 “Facilitating a camera allows people throughout the world to view this iconic symbol and reminds us of the freedoms we enjoy here in America every day.”

 To view “Lady Independence” and “Sir Hatcher” along with their young, click here.